Infineon/mtb-example-ota-https/README.md

       ```
    </details>

 8. After programming, MCUboot will validate the primary image.
 After successfully validating the primary image, MCUboot let the CM4/CM7 core run the image from the primary slot.
 Observe that the user LED blinks at a one second interval.
 Observe the messages on the UART terminal and wait for the device to make the required connections.
-Once the HTTP client (device) is connected to the server, it will download the job document (*ota_update.json*) as shown in **Figure 6**.
+Once the HTTP client (device) is connected to the server, it will download the job document (*ota_update.json*) as shown in **Figure 6**

-   **Figure 5** shows the logs of HTTP server response for the job document request from the HTTP client.
+   **Figure 5** shows the logs of HTTP server response for the job document request from the HTTP client

    **Figure 5.
 Response for the job document request**